 The Responsible Leadership Award is rewarded for leadership and innovation for society at large.
 This can include charitable events, non‑profit initiatives and social entrepreneurship.
 As a guideline, these initiatives should have required the involvement of school community members such as students, faculty, and/or administration.

-- Ability to establish a clear vision (of an organizational approach, community program, and /or solution to a relevant issue) and effectively articulate this vision within the student’s span of influence (student club, government, student body, etc.).
-The nominated program(s) should be of significant scope and proffer substantial impact on the nominee’s community.
+- Ability to establish a clear vision (of an organizational approach, community program, and/or solution to a relevant issue) and effectively articulate this vision within the student’s span of influence (e.g. student club, government, student body, etc.).
+The nominated program(s) should be of significant scope and proffer substantial impact on the nominee’s community

 - Ability to instinctively foster initiatives to successful completion via motivational support, communication skills, and superior managerial ability.
-In doing so, the nominee(s) will be expected to have engendered substantial respect among members of the community.
-Special consideration is given to situations where nominees have overcome potential setbacks in order to champion a cause.
+In doing so, the nominee(s) will have engendered substantial respect among members of the community.
+Special consideration will be given to situations where nominees have overcome potential setbacks to champion a cause.

 - Ability to re‑assess historical problems or approach new situations with a fresh perspective.
-Importantly, the ability to identify and/or execute novel responses to these challenges with proven impact.
+Includes the ability to identify and/or execute novel responses with proven impact.

-- Ability to effectively assess the community and conceive new programs/ directives that fulfill unmet needs.
+- Ability to effectively assess the community and conceive new programs and/or directives that fulfill unmet needs.
 Substantiation will be sought as to how this innovation has been adopted within the community and what benefits have been obtained.